NFL ODDS Hub

 The goal of an experienced bettor is not to wager on every NFL game being played each Sunday.

-This also applies to parlays.
+This strategy also applies to parlays.

 Be selective in the games you choose, and make your picks based on information and research, not because the odds look very appealing to make a lot of money.